Co-Foundry/WP-Bootstrap-Pagination/README.md

 ##Note

-This is not an actively maintained project and was only created because we found a luck of simple examples of this online and decided to create one.
+This is not an actively maintained project and was only created because we found a lack of simple examples of this online and decided to create one.